sphinx-doc/sphinx/doc/intro.rst

 freely mixed with hand-written content), if you need pure API docs have a look at `Epydoc <http://epydoc.sf.net/>`_, which also understands reST.

+For a great "introduction" to writing docs in general -- the whys and hows, see also `Write the docs <http://write-the-docs.readthedocs.org/>`_, written by Eric Holscher.

 Conversion from other systems
 -----------------------------